microsoft/AirSim/docs/event_sim.md

     $ t = t_{prev} + \frac{\Delta T}{N_e (u)} $

-5. Generate the output bytestream and sort by timestamp.
+5. Generate the output bytestream by simulating events at every pixel and sort by timestamp.

-There are quite a few parameters that can be tuned to achieve a level of visual fidelity/performance of the event simulation.
-The main factors to tune are the following:

-1. The resolution of the camera.
-2. The log luminance threshold `TOL` that determines whether or not a detected change counts as an event.

-Note: There is also currently a max limit on the number of events generated per pair of images, which can also be tuned.